GenomZ/island_counter/README.md

     dos2unix island_counter.sh

-The file was made executable, and adequate command for git repository was added to keep it executable. if for some reason the bash script cannot be executed as:
+The file was made executable, and adequate command for the GIT repository was added to keep it executable. if for some reason the bash script cannot be executed as:

     ./island_counter.sh <path_to_your_file>